• Here is the complete Soundplant v.50.7 User Manual. Many of the answers to the FAQs below can be found in the Manual in more detail.

 How can I crossfade 2 tracks with Soundplant?

-• Using the 'fade' keymode.
-Set both keys to have the 'fade' keymode, and set the desired fade out time for the first sound and desired fade in time for the second sound.
-When you are ready to initiate the crossfade, while the first sound is playing, simultaneously press both keys.
-This will initiate a fade out in the first sound and fade in for the second sound.
+• Using the fade keymode and autofade channel priority.
+Set the first sound's key to have channel priority autofade, and set its desired fade out time under fade time, then set the second sound's key to have keymode fade and set its desired fade in time.
+Press the first sound's key to start it playing, and when you are ready to initiate the crossfade, press the second sound's key.
+This will initiate a simultaneous fade out in the first sound and fade in for the second sound.

 How can I set a sound to stop playing when I release a key?

-• Turn on the 'hold down' toggle and set the keymode to 'kill' to set the key to start playing the sound on key press and stop playing on key release.
-Or for more synthesizer-like refinement, set the keymode to 'fade' with 'hold down' on and set the 'fade time' values as desired to have the sound fade in on key press and/or fade out on key release.
+• Set the keymode to kill/hold to make the key start playing on key press and stop playing on key release.
+Or for more synthesizer-like refinement, set the keymode to fade/hold to have the sound fade in on key press and/or fade out on key release.

 How do I rename a key?
 I'd like to change the key's label to something other than its sound's filename.

-• Select the key and then click on the large filename text in the Key Configuration Panel to set a custom key label.
+• To set a custom key label, select the key and then click on the large filename text in the Key Configuration Panel.

 I want to trigger Soundplant in the background while using another program, but the other program already has its own functions mapped to many keys.
 How can I get around this and send input only to Soundplant while avoiding sending commands to the foregrounded program?

-• You can filter Soundplant's background key input with the 'only trigger sounds with key combo' setting in the Preferences.
-With this setting you can set Soundplant to ignore key hits unless the specified key combo is used, for example Ctrl+Alt.
+• You can filter Soundplant's background key input with the Preferences➔background key input➔only trigger with key combo setting.
+This sets Soundplant to ignore key hits unless the specified key combo is used, for example Ctrl+Alt.
 In more complex scenarios you can also have multiple Soundplant instances running, each with a different key combo set, and access different sounds with the same key depending on which combo you use.

 How do I use the function keys (F1-12) with Soundplant?
 On my computer they seem to all be mapped to system functions.